 What are British Values?
 British values are defined as ‘democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.’
 York College encourages its students and staff to respect other people with particular regard to the protected characteristics set out in the Equality Act 2010.

 What is the Prevent Duty?
-Section 26 of the Counter-Terrorism and Security Act 2015 places a duty on certain bodies, to have ‘due regard to the need to prevent people from being drawn into terrorism’.
-These statutory bodies include: Education, Health, Social Care and Police.
+Section 26 of the Counter Terrorism and Security Act 2015 places a duty on colleges to have due regard to the need to prevent people from being drawn in to terrorism.
+Young people and vulnerable groups are particularly targeted by groups who may promote extremist activity, consequently preventing extremism is classed as a safeguarding issue.

-What is Radicalisation The process by which a person comes to support terrorism and/or extremist ideologies To help protect your apprentice(s) from the risks associated with radicalisation and extremism.
-We have attached a link with a training activity for you and your apprentice to carry out, the activity will take you around 45 minutes.
+Radicalisation is the process people go through to enable them to support extreme ideologies and acts.
+We have attached a link with a training activity for you and your student/apprentice to carry out, the activity will take you around 45 minutes.
 We are hopeful this training will be useful in raising your awareness of some of the issues faced by young people.